The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “Who is the Sthapati here?”

-A man came forward — local, competent, with the calloused hands and measuring rope of his profession.
-He looked at Bishu with the wariness of a craftsman about to receive someone else’s opinion of his work.
-“Three times we have placed it and three times it has shifted.
+A man came forward — local, calloused hands, measuring rope, and the wariness of a craftsman about to receive someone else’s opinion of his work.
+“Three times we have placed it and three times it shifts.
 The alignment is correct.
 The anchoring is correct.
 But it will not sit.”

 Bishu walked around the base of the shikhara once, slowly.
-He looked up at the Kalasha.
+Looked up.

 “What is the perimeter of the top course of your shikhara?” he asked.